smarras79/smarras79.github.io/_pages/openings.md

 # Join the group

-## Fully funded PhD position in Computational Fluid Dynamics for Atmo-
+## Fully funded PhD position in Computational Fluid Dynamics for Atmospheric Modeling
-spheric Modeling

 Are you a computer geek who enjoys writing code?
 Do you have a provable experience in ANY programming languages such as C/C++, Fortran 90/95 or, even better, Julia?

 Would you like to apply your abilities towards a doctoral degree in numerical methods to model atmospheric flows?